Exohayvan/atsuko/README.md

 Astuko's design invites collaboration and customization, aiming to create a bot that meets various needs and preferences.
 We encourage contributions that enhance its functionality, making it more versatile and adaptable.

-## License

-Astuko is made available under the MIT License.
-For more details, see the [LICENSE.md](LICENSE.md) file.

 ## Acknowledgments

 - Hat tip to anyone whose code was used.